-The contextual effect analysis of patient level vs. hospital level effects of the SRFs showed both the patient-level and hospital-level dual eligibility, as well as low AHRQ SES Index effects, were significantly associated with AMI readmissions in the decomposition analysis.
+The contextual effect analysis of patient level vs. hospital level affects of the SRFs showed both the patientlevel and hospital-level dual eligibility, as well as low AHRQ SES Index effects, were significantly associated with pneumonia readmissions in the decomposition analysis.
 They claim that "the significance of the hospital-level effects indicates that if dual eligibility or low AHRQ SES Index variables were used to adjust for patient-level differences, then some of the differences between hospitals would also be adjusted for, potentially obscuring a signal of hospital quality."
 I would argue that this is not necessarily true; if appropriate risk adjustment methods are used, the adjustment can be made without losing the hospital effect which differentiates high performing vs. low performing hospitals.
+Also it appears the dual status effect was much larger at patient level than hospital level based on 2020 parameter estimates.
 Based on results and recent recommendation in ASPE 2020 report to Congress recommending quality measures are NOT adjusted for SFRs, CMS chose not to include the 2 SRFs in the final model.
 Based on evidence presented, I am not convinced this decision was correct or consistent with their logic for inclusion of clinical risk factors.